What we do

 Richard is frequently interviewed by electronic media and has

-discussed computer and information technology issues on ROB-TV, CTV's Canada AM, Global TV’s
+discussed computer and information technology issues on Business News Network (BNN), CTV's Canada AM, Global TV’s

 evening news, CITY-TV City Pulse News, CHCH-TV News, CBC Newsworld's